 Decreasing the problematic aspects of your perfectionism doesn’t mean you have to give up the helpful aspects of perfectionism, such as being organized and attentive to details.

 Overcoming perfectionism is about dialing back the rigid, perfectionist thought patterns, learning to treat ourselves with grace and kindness, and balancing work with rest, play, and meaningful relationships.

-I hope that facing these six truths about perfectionism will help you recognize that you can be more successful, authentic, fulfilled, healthier, and accepting without perfectionism.
+I hope that learning the truth about perfectionism will help you recognize that you can be more successful, authentic, fulfilled, healthier, and accepting when you strive for excellence, not perfectionism.

 ©2019 Sharon Martin, LCSW.
 All rights reserved.